5 Ways to Drive Customer Engagement in the Telecom Industry

 A few years ago, Hong Kong engineers needed at least three hours to locate and fix a network fault.
 Such an outage negatively impacted the satisfaction of large corporate customers operating in the finance niche and resulted in numerous complaints and switching.

-provider invested in a new monitoring solution that reduced the response time to just 30 minutes.
+One local telecom provider invested in a new monitoring solution that reduced the response time to just 30 minutes.
 Whenever the system predicted an unavoidable outage, that provider notified customers in advance about the possible downtime and kept them in the loop on the fixes.
 As a result, the company managed to reduce complaints from high-revenue customers by 47% for 3G networks and 34% for 4G.
 Their churn rate dropped from double digits to just 1.5%.

 Market and Competitive Intelligence